ALL-USA Girls Track and Field Athlete of the Year: Sydney McLaughlin, Union Catholic (N.J.)

-Sydney McLaughlin of Union Catholic (Scotch Plaines, N.J.) has been named the 2017 American Family Insurance ALL-USA Girls Track and Field Athlete of the Year.
+Sydney McLaughlin of Union Catholic (Scotch Plains, N.J.) has been named the 2017 American Family Insurance ALL-USA Girls Track and Field Athlete of the Year.

 The ALL-USA teams are coordinated by Fred Baer, founder, Track and Field Writers of America with girls selections by Mike Kennedy, high school editor of Track and Field News.